box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 ## Information barrier

-Information barrier is a Shield feature that prevents exchanges or communication that could lead to conflicts of interest.
+Information barrier prevents exchanges or communication that could lead to conflicts of interest or potential legal issues.
-For example, admins can use information barrier settings to separate internal and external teams based on projects.
+For example, admins can use information barrier to separate teams based on projects to prevent collaboration on content restricted to specific groups.

-This results in preventing collaboration on specific items restricted to specific groups.
+Any set up actions for the information barrier produce events in the [enterprise event][events] stream.
+For example, activating or deactivating the barrier triggers an event.

-Using information barrier functionality produces events within the [enterprise event][events] stream.
+When the information barrier is set up, each user attempt to perform restricted actions or access restricted data also results in events.
 These events follow the standard event object schema with the `event_type` value set to one of the following: